awsdocs/aws-cdk-guide/v2/hello_world.md

 In this tutorial, you will create and deploy a simple application on AWS using the AWS CDK\.
 The application consists of an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that returns a `Hello World!` message when invoked\.
 The function will be invoked through a [Lambda function URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) that serves as a dedicated HTTP\(S\) endpoint for your Lambda function\.

 Through this tutorial, you will perform the following:
-+ Create a CDK project using the AWS CDK Command Line Interface \(AWS CDK CLI\) `cdk init` command\.
++ **Create your project** – Create a CDK project using the CDK CLI `cdk init` command\.
++ **Configure your AWS environment** – Configure the AWS environment that you will deploy your application into\.
++ **Bootstrap your AWS environment** – Prepare your AWS environment for deployment by bootstrapping it using the CDK CLI `cdk bootstrap` command\.
-+ Use constructs from the AWS Construct Library to define your Lambda function and Lambda function URL resources\.
++ **Develop your app** – Use constructs from the AWS Construct Library to define your Lambda function and Lambda function URL resources\.
-+ Use the CDK CLI to build your app, synthesize an AWS CloudFormation template, and deploy your CDK stack\.
++ **Prepare your app for deployment** – Use the CDK CLI to build your app and synthesize an AWS CloudFormation template\.
-+ Interact with your deployed application on AWS\.
-+ Modify your application and view changes with the CDK CLI `cdk diff` command\.
++ **Deploy your app** – Use the CDK CLI `cdk deploy` command to deploy your application and provision your AWS resources\.
++ **Interact with your application** – Interact with your deployed Lambda function on AWS by invoking it and receiving a response\.
-+ Deploy your CDK stack to implement your changes\.
++ **Modify your app** – Modify your Lambda function and deploy to implement your changes\.
-+ Delete your CDK stack using the CDK CLI `cdk destroy` command\.
++ **Delete your app** – Delete all resources that you created by using the CDK CLI `cdk destroy` command\.

 ## Step 1: Create your CDK project<a name="hello_world_create"></a>